The process for designing logos

 Wrapping it all up

-In the process of designing logos for companies and before you present your ideas you must have an overview of what you have created.
+Before you present your ideas you must have an overview of what you have created.
 Read back the brief to make sure what you have designed is on brief.
-For instance each logo concept must be distinctly different yet all must sit inside the sector you are designing the logo for.
+For instance, each logo concept must be distinctly different yet all must sit inside the sector you are designing the logo for.
 Logos are very often several elements placed together and it is how you control these elements when placing them that counts for the final effect.
 The colours, the choice of typefaces, the shapes you incorporate all matter to the final look and feel.

 Presentation of your logo